Image via Canva

 A file photo

-For example, the incumbent is all but certain reliable vote for whatever Quincy Mayor Thomas Koch wants, many Ward 6 residents are not fans of the incumbent and arguably because his obsequiousness.
+For example, as the incumbent is an all but certain reliable vote for whatever Quincy Mayor Thomas Koch wants, many Ward 6 residents are likely not fans of the incumbent’s obsequiousness.

 Getting out the vote